IATI/D-Portal/documents/ctrack_localtest.md

 Now open "git bash" and **Run as administrator**.

   This can be found in your startmenu under git on windows 7 and below or searched for on windows 8 and above.
 When run it should open up a command line window, this is the window you need to type the commands on this page into.

-Finally we need to grab the code with the following command
+Type the following to clone the repo

 	git clone -c core.symlinks=true https://github.com/devinit/D-Portal

-and then move into the D-Portal directory
+Type the following to move into the D-Portal directory

 	cd D-Portal

-The other steps below begin with a CD command as a reminder of where you are expected to run them from.
-If you are already in the right directory then the CD may be skipped and should not be run twice.

 ## 2. Download node dependencies